wp-plugins/custom-menu-wizard/readme.txt

 = 1.2.0 =

 Added custom_menu_wizard shortcode, to run the widget from within content.
-Also added a new fallback for Current Item having no children, and moved all fallbacks into a collapsible Fallbacks section.
+Added a new fallback for Current Item having no children, and moved all fallbacks into a collapsible Fallbacks section.
 Fixed a bug with optgroups/options made available for the 'Children of' selector after the widget has been saved (also affected disabled fields and styling).